 “Sit, boy.
 Sit.”
 “Sit, boy.
 Sit.”
 “Sit, boy.
 Sit.”
 “Sit, boy.
 Sit.”

-Well, that’s how cops are trained, and it’s by design to help keep them alive.
+Well, that’s how cops are trained and it’s by design.
+Repetitive training helps to keep them alive.